Sickness And Illness Policy

 - If a child becomes ill during the nursery day, their parent(s) will be contacted and asked to pick their child up as soon as possible.
-During this time the child will be cared for in a quiet, calm area with their key person
+During this time the child will be cared for in a quiet, calm area with a member of staff.

-- Should a child have an infectious disease, such as an eye/ear infection or sickness and diarrhoea, they should not return to nursery until they have been clear for at least 48 hours
+- Should a child have an infectious condition, such as an eye/ear infection or sickness and diarrhoea, they should not return to nursery until they have been clear for at least 48 hours.

 - It is vital that we follow the advice given to us by our registering authority and exclude specific contagious conditions, e.g. sickness and diarrhoea, conjunctivitis and chicken pox to protect other children in the nursery.
 Illnesses of this nature are very contagious and it is exceedingly unfair to expose other children to the risk of an infection

 - If a contagious infection is identified in the nursery, parents will be informed to enable them to spot the early signs of this illness.
 All equipment and resources that may have come into contact with a contagious child will be cleaned and sterilised thoroughly to reduce the spread of infection

 - The nursery has the right to refuse admission to a child who is unwell.
 This decision will be taken by the manager on duty and is non-negotiable